google/rappor/doc/tutorial.md

 (`client/python/rappor.py`) to obscure the `v1` .. `vN` strings.
 We want to be able to infer the distribution of these strings over the entire population, but we don't want to know any individual values.

+After the RAPPOR transformation, we get another CSV file with 700,000 rows.
+Each client is assigned a cohort.

 **exp_out.csv**